moldis-group/pople/tutorials.md

 ### 2.1 Basic input
-Following is the content of the input script (say 'inp.py') for calculating the standard enthalpy of the H$$_2$$ molecule.
+Following is the content of the input script (say 'inp.py') for calculating the standard enthalpy of the H_2 molecule.

 ```
+from pople import calculator as calc

 import os
-from pople import calculator as calc
-from pople import au2ev

 #=== Remove old files
 os.system("rm -f ORCA.com ORCA.out Thermochemistry.out input.*")